If you have any questions during the application process, please feel free to contact us.

 What format should I submit my portfolio in?

-Portfolios can be submitted via JPG or PDF images on a CD or USB Flash drive, or in prints or books.
+Portfolios can be submitted online via Dropbox, via PDF images on a USB Flash drive, or in prints or books.
 Please note that all application materials submitted will not be returned unless you provide a self-addressed and stamped envelope.
 Please do not send original artwork.

 Can I present my portfolio in person?